Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Operations on Block Representations

 \begin{proof} Again the proposition gives the form of the decomposition, provided we verify the properties.
 By our assumptions, $\dim K_{j} = \dim W_{j}$ for all $j$.
 For $1 \leq j \leq \ell$, with $\pi^{\prime} : G \to G/K$ as above,

-Finally, using the stated decomposition, the coefficient matrix has a lower triangular block form.
-Then, the coefficient determinant for the representation of $\rho :G \to GL(V)$ is the product of the relative coefficient determinants, which equals the product of the relative coefficient determinant of $K$ acting on $W$ and the coefficient determinant of $G/K$ acting on $V/W$ (pulled back to $V$).
-Hence it is nonzero on a Zariski open subset.
-Thus, the kernel of the representation is finite, and it is a block representation. \end{proof}
+Finally, using the stated decomposition, the coefficient matrix has a lower block triangular form.
+Then, the coefficient determinant for the representation of $\rho :G \to \GL(V)$ is the nonzero product of the relative coefficient determinants, which equals the product of the relative coefficient determinant of $K$ acting on $W$ and the coefficient determinant of $G/K$ acting on $V/W$ (pulled back to $V$).
+Hence it is a block representation. \end{proof}